Please find the 'Complaint/Guarantee Claims' Form at the bottom of the page...

 ECA Complaints Management Procedure

-1.1 Customers that employ ECA Registered companies will understand that they are using a firm that operates to British and/or international standards, industry best practice, and a standard of workmanship that is generally good practice in their trade, and incorporated within the ECA’s Code of Fair Trading.
+1.1 Customers who directly engage ECA Members will understand that they are using a business that operates to relevant and applicable UK technical standards, industry good practice, and a standard of workmanship that is inline with good practice in the electrotechnical trade,

-1.2 As part of the qualifying criteria for ECA Membership, companies must have procedures in place that give proper consideration to customer complaints with an aim to resolve all disputes wherever possible.
+1.2 As part of the qualifying criteria for ECA membership, businesses that deal with consumers should have procedures in place that give consideration to customer complaints with the aim of resolving disputes wherever possible.

-As a general rule, complaints should always be addressed to the individual, or Company, with the direct contractual responsibility for the work carried out.
-In some cases this may not be the individual contractor but a Building Company, or ‘main-contractor’, and it would be their responsibility to investigate your complaint.
+As a general rule, complaints should always be addressed to the business which has direct contractual responsibility for the work carried out.
+This may be the builder/main-contractor, who has subsequently engaged with an ECA Member to carry out the electrotechnical works on their behalf.
+In which case it is the builder/main contractor's responsibility to resolve your complaint.

-Should complaints remain unresolved after this process has been followed they should then be submitted to the ECA’s Complaints Management Procedure.
+Should complaints remain unresolved after you have exhausted the ECA Member's complaints process, they can then be submitted to the ECA’s Complaints Management Procedure.

-1.3 The ECA has an obligation to carry out quick, user-friendly and effective procedures for dealing with such complaints, including a resolution process that attempts to arrange a solution acceptable to both parties.
-The ECA’s Complaints Management Procedure satisfies this obligation and is set out below.
+1.3 ECA carries out quick, user-friendly and effective procedures for dealing with complaints, including a resolution process that attempts to arrange a solution acceptable to both parties.
+Howvever, it is subject to the complainant providing clear, unambigious evidence of their complaint.
+ECA’s Complaints Management Procedure satisfies this obligation and is set out below.

 2.0 Complaints against an ECA Member

-2.1 Complaints about ECA Registered Members must be made in writing to:
+2.1 Complaints about ECA Members must be made in writing to:

 ECA Complaints Administrator